 Hormone Testing is done using blood, saliva, and urine samples.
 But it would help if you spoke to your provider about the tests suitable for you.

 But all women with PCOS should know their numbers:

 FSH, LH, AMH (fertility), free testosterone, DHEA, 17-OH

 - Metabolic Hormones:

 HbA1c, fasting insulin and glucose levels, thyroid profile,

 How to lose belly fat with PCOS?

 There are a lot of diets out there.
-There is no one diet for everyone because it depends on your food preferences, insulin resistance levels, eating behaviors, the timing of eating, etc. A personalized plan for you is critical if you want to lose and maintain your weight.
+There is no one diet for everyone because it depends on your food preferences, insulin resistance levels, eating behaviors, the timing of eating, etc. A personalized plan is critical if you want to lose and maintain weight.
 The complexity of weight loss and PCOS is why an integrative approach is essential.

 In general, most women with PCOS have insulin resistance.
 So focusing on eating a balanced plate at every meal will help you balance your blood sugars and reduce insulin resistance.

 3 Keys to do this: